companydotcom/vastly/packages/create-wave-app/src/templates/_shared_ts/README.md

 3. Run `npm run deploy`

 #### - Generating Frontend Hooks
+##### Local development
+1. Navigate to your microservice directory
+2. Run `npm run dev`
+3. Add your local GraphQL server url into `apps/client/apollo.tsx`
+4. In a different terminal window, navigate to `apps/client`
+5. Run `npx wave codegen`
+5. Types and front end hooks will be generated in the `graphql-types.ts` in the graphql folder

+##### Deployed development
 1. Navigate to `apps/client`
 2. Run `npm install`
 3. Update the `apollo.tsx` file in the `apps/client` folder with your generated Appsync API `url`,